Freewheeling unicycles - The future?

 Alternatively the Nimbus Drift Trike Disk Hub, or Madazz Trikes Freewheeling Pedal Hub.
 These are identical in design, and although they’re not quite as good as the JR, plenty of riders use them with no issue.
 Hardcore riders do have a habit of splitting the hub shell in two though, especially when riding with long cranks, so be careful!

-Qu-Ax were planning to release a unicycle specific hub in early 2021 but COVID-19 has caused many production delays across the industry.
+Qu-Ax were planning to release a unicycle specific hub in early 2021 but there have been issues in testing, and COVID-19 has caused many production delays across the industry.
 This hub uses a sprag clutch which provides instant engagement and is therefore an improvement over the 18 or 24 engagement points of other hubs, and the Qu-Ax Q-Axle interface for cranks - a vast improvement over the square taper options.
-Now this hub is expected late 2021 or early 2022.
+Now this hub is expected to arrive some time in 2022.

 Can I just modify my existing unicycle/wheelset?

 Yes, and many people have done exactly this.
 If going from a stock 100mm Nimbus Oracle or KH wheelset, the spoke lengths required are close enough that you can generally do a straight hub swap (to either the aforementioned Nimbus/Madazz, JR, or Bicymple hubs).
 Other wheels or hubs may require new spokes depending on their original hub dimensions.

 Can I build without a brake?